SamScherer1/SwiftDJITutorials/source/ios-tutorials/GSDemo.md

 }
 ~~~

-Here, we create an NSMutableArray called **editPoints** to store waypoint objects and add two methods to implement **Add** and **Remove** waypoints.
-The last method will be used to return the current waypoint objects on the map in an array.
+Create an NSMutableArray called **editPoints** to store waypoint objects amd initialize it in the init method.

-Then, we initialize the **editPoints** array in the init method, then create MKPointAnnotation objects from CGPoint and add them to our **mapView**, and finally implement the **cleanAllPointsWithMapView** method to clean up the **editPoints** array and the annotations on the mapView.
+Implement a method to **Add** waypoints: create MKPointAnnotation objects from CGPoints and add them to our **mapView**.

+Implement the **cleanAllPoints(with mapView:)** method to clean up the **editPoints** array and the annotations on the mapView.

 Go back to the RootViewController.swift file and create a MapController property named **mapController**.
-Since we want to add annotation pins by tapping on the map, we also need to create a UITapGestureRecognizer named **tapGesture** (TODO:this is no longer a property, moved into initData()).
-Lastly, add a UIButton to the RootViewController scene in Main.storyboard, set its IBOutlet name as "**editBtn**", and add an IBAction method named "**editBtnAction**" for it, as shown below:
+Lastly, add a UIButton to the RootViewController scene in Main.storyboard, set its IBOutlet name as "**editBtn**", add a boolean property called isEditingPoints and add an IBAction method named "**editBtnAction**" for it, as shown below:

 ~~~Swift
     var mapController : MapController?